ado1d/Design-pattern---code-smells/description.md

 ### Proxy: types and real‑world analogies

-**Varieties of proxies** – The Proxy pattern provides a surrogate or placeholder that controls access to an underlying object【122749099349736†L19-L21】.
+**Varieties of proxies** – The Proxy pattern provides a surrogate or placeholder that controls access to an underlying object.
 There are several flavours:

 * **Virtual proxy** – Instantiates expensive objects on demand.
 Useful when loading an object is resource intensive (e.g., loading an image from disk or a huge document from a remote server).
 * **Protection proxy** – Controls access to the real object by checking permissions before delegating a request.
 Often used in security contexts.